oblac/jodd-site/get-involved.md

 ## Spread the word

-If you are a satisfied *Jodd* user, please, spread a word.
+If you are a satisfied *Jodd* user, please, spread the word.
 Write a blog, post a tweet, share a link, send us example of your usage, share the experience...
 This would help us grow the *Jodd* community.